apache/cordova-docs/docs/en/edge/guide/platforms/firefoxos/index.md

 When your app code is written, deploy your changes to the Firefox OS app you've added to your project with

-  	$ cordova prepare
+  	$ cordova prepare firefoxos

-Note that a build step (i.e. cordova build) is not required when deploying to the Firefox OS platform, as Firefox OS apps are HTML-based, and therefore not compiled.
+To create a packaged app one can zip the platforms/firefoxos/www directory.
+You can also simply build it using

+    $ cordova build firefoxos

+The Firefox OS packaged app will be built in platforms/firefoxos/build/package.zip

 ##Testing and Debugging